woondossier/docusaurus-terminology/website/docs/usage.md

 ---
-id: doc1
+id: usage
-title: Style Guide
+title: Usage
-sidebar_label: Style Guide
+sidebar_label: Usage
 slug: /
 ---

-# Docusaurus terminology
+## Introduction

 **docusaurus-terminology** is a yarn package for creating a terminology structure in your docusaurus project.
 This plugin allows you to use terms in your pages,